 For starters, temperatures can rise quite high during the day in summer in the high desert.
 Consider visiting the park with your dog outside of the hot summer months.
 We visited in late October and found the conditions ideal.
 Alternatively, the best time to visit is early morning or during the evening.

 Always bring plenty of water, both for yourself and your pet.
-I usually carry a collapsible water bowl for my dog in my bag.
-If you drink, also offer water to your pet.
+I usually carry a collapsible water bowl for my dog in my bag, that I fill up from my own water bottle.
+If you have a drink, also offer water to your pet.

-Other dangers include cacti spikes, rattlesnakes, coyotes and mountain lions.
-Keep your dog close by on a leash, and follow the rules to stay out of the backcountry.
+Other dangers in the park include cacti spikes, rattlesnakes, coyotes and mountain lions.
+Keep your dog close by on a leash and follow the rules to stay out of the backcountry.

 Dog-Friendly Accommodation at Joshua Tree